Blaming for dummies

 In a tense, heavily-armed region such as East or Southeast Asia, it would be a good idea for leaders to reflect on the limited capacities of individuals and organizations.
 The bizarre story of MH370 should make the importance of that painfully clear.

-Obama’s Bad Reasons for Bombing Syria
+Obama’s bad reasons for bombing Syria

 Barring a spectacular miscalculation of the kind that thwarted British Prime Minister David Cameron the other day, it’s looking almost inevitable that U.S. President Barack Obama will unleash a minor barrage in response to Bashar al-Assad’s use of chemical weapons against his own people.
 In doing so, he will be seeking to accomplish five specific goals.
 He will achieve only one.
 In the process, he will make a very bad situation worse.